Conjoint analysis explained

 Menu-based conjoint analysis is an analysis technique that is fast gaining momentum in the marketing world.
 One reason is that menu-based conjoint analysis allows each respondent to package their own product or service.

-Conjoint can help you determine pricing, product features, product configurations, bundling packages, or all of the above.
+Conjoint studies can help you determine pricing, product features, product configurations, bundling packages, or all of the above.
 Conjoint is helpful because it simulates real-world buying situations that ask respondents to trade one option for another.

 The outcome of menu-based conjoint analysis is that we can identify the trade-offs consumers are willing to make.
 We can discover trends indicating must-have features versus luxury features.